Ultimate Infiniti G37 Mods Guide

 G37 Wheel Upgrades

-We can understand that you want to get your car looking its best right away, and in all fairness, a set of aftermarket wheels will not only improve the looks of your G, but they’ll also provide weight-saving benefits while also potentially enhance the grip and handling.
+We understand that you want your car to look its best immediately.
+In all fairness, a set of aftermarket wheels will not only improve the looks of your G, but they’ll also provide weight-saving benefits while potentially enhancing the grip and handling.

-Installing gigantic wheels to your G isn’t going to improve anything, but with a sensible setup, you’ll undoubtedly see benefits.
+Installing gigantic wheels to your G isn’t likely to improve anything, but you’ll undoubtedly see benefits with a sensible setup.

 We bet that you’ll also end up turning around when you walk away from your awesome-looking ride more than ever, too!

-Our recommendation when it comes to wheels for the G37 is to stick with a sensible 18 or 19-inch setup with low-profile tires.
+Our recommendation for wheels for the G37 is to stick with a sensible 18 or 19-inch setup with low-profile tires.

 We’ve generally found that a width of around 9.5”-11” suits the Z best, and you can also go for a staggered fitment, providing a wider wheel/tire combination at the rear to provide additional grip when it comes to putting the power down.